Canadensys/ipt-customization/README.md

 This patch is specific to IPT 2.3.2 and the [Canadensys IPT](http://data.canadensys.net/ipt/) install.
 It is provided here to illustrate how the Canadensys team coordinates its IPT customization and for its version control.

-Copy canadensys_ipt_2.3.2.patch into the Tomcat directory for your IPT (i.e. where you have its META-INF, WEB-INF, images, js, and styles directories) and execute:
+Copy canadensys_ipt_2.3.2.patch into the Tomcat directory for your IPT (i.e. where you have its META-INF, WEB-INF, images, js, and styles directories).
+Ensure that git has been initialized for ipt directory and all files added to the git index, the execute instructions from [https://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git/](https://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git/).

-$ patch -p1 < canadeneys_ipt_2.3.2.patch

-Copy the two image files in images/dataTables into the directory by the same name on your IPT.

-To reverse the patch:

-$ patch -p1 -R < canadeneys_ipt_2.3.2.patch

 This patch was made by David P. Shorthouse.